Trip-delay protections on your credit card can help when your flight is canceled or delayed.

 The term “military excuse” should get you what you need in terms of a written document.
 A military excuse is a term you can use to get a written document from the airlines that shows the flight information and why it was canceled.
 It is a document that is good enough to be used for the military, but in this case it is a way to document the delay outside of your control for the purposes of making a claim with your credit card.

-Other credit cards that are better than average at providing built-in travel protections include the Chase Sapphire Reserve, Chase Sapphire Preferred and Citi ThankYou Premier.
+Other credit cards that are better than average at providing built-in travel protections include the Chase Sapphire Reserve, Chase Sapphire Preferred Card and Citi Premier Card.
 Currently, the American Express issued products don’t have very strong built-in trip delay and cancellation coverage.

 There’s nothing good about having winter weather mess with your travel plans, but by being proactive and using a credit card with good built-in trip protections, you could eventually get yourself out of the cold and back into vacation mode.